physionetchallenges/physionetchallenges.github.io/2019/results/index.md

 The conference papers for [Computing in Cardiology 2019](https://cinc.org/archives/2019/) are available on the [CinC](https://www.cinc.org/cinc-papers-on-line/) and [IEEE](https://ieeexplore.ieee.org/xpl/conhome/1000157/all-proceedings) websites.

-The scores for the teams and their papers and entry code are available in the table below.
+The ranks of the teams and their papers and entry code are available in the table below.

 | Rank | Team Name | Team Member(s) | Paper | Entry Code | Journal Paper |